Yuri05/developer-docs/setup/git_workflow.md

 * The git version to use is `1.8.5` or newer.
 This will allow the setting of the configuration option `git pull -rebase = preserve`.
 This option specify that _on pull, rebase should be used instead of merge_.
 But incoming merge commit should be preserved.

 * Unless required otherwise, all work should be performed on a fork of the repository.
-A _Pull Request (PR)_, will be used to incorpate changes into the `develop` branch.
+A _Pull Request (PR)_, will be used to incorporate changes into the `develop` branch.

 # Use Case: Implementing Task "426 it should be possible to delete observed data"
 _Note:_ A task is a cohesive unit of work.
 This can be part of a bigger feature or a bug fix.
 We assume that a fork of the repository has already been created.